LiferayCloud/magnet/README.md

 ## Examples

-If you need examples of magnet usage, you can access on its repository [examples folder](https://github.com/wedeploy/magnet/tree/master/examples).
+If you need examples of magnet usage, you can access othe examples on its repository [folder](https://github.com/wedeploy/magnet/tree/master/examples).

 ## License